 There couldn’t be a more evocative, beautiful or provocative place to mount a production of Shakespeare’s Richard III than amidst the ruins of Middleham Castle, the North Yorkshire castle where the real Richard III grew up and made his marital home.

-Inviting History’s Richard and Shakespeare’s Richard to cohabit in such evocative space for the weekend was not without its historical delicacies.
+Inviting History’s Richard and Shakespeare’s Richard to cohabit in such evocative space and at such a heightened moment was not without its historical delicacies.
 The film certainly played quite differently in this historically invested space than it had done in York Theatre Royal the year before.
 Similarly, the castle space itself read differently in the light of the Shakespearean intervention that spoke vividly of King Richard’s colourfully varied reputation across different historical periods.
 It was tempting to imagine a few antagonistic ghosts ricocheting around the stones of the old castle as a result of this provocative, but interesting, co-habitation.
 The historical frisson of this encounter was brought into sharp relief when some members of the audience turned up wearing white roses and Ricardian boar badges.
 A vigorously contested history pressed directly and interestingly on the contemporary production.